RN to MSN: Was My Master’s Degree in Nursing Worth It?

 Early Nursing Career

-I started my career on a medical GI floor and, after only two years on the floor, I decided to go back to school for my master’s degree.
+I started my career on a medical GI floor and, after only two years on the floor, I decided to go back to school for my master’s degree in nursing.
 I was accepted into a nursing administration track at a local university.
 I enjoyed the fact that I could continue my nursing experience while simultaneously getting the education I knew I’d need to get into a nurse manager role early on in my career.

 After three years of nursing school, I graduated with a master’s degree and had accumulated over five years of nursing experience.